-Your journey through America's musical heartland continues as you head to Memphis, the birthplace of Rock 'n' Roll and home of the Blues.
-We challenge you not to dance your way around the Rock 'n' Soul Museum, and be sure to visit Elvis' former home at Graceland, iconic Sun Studio and Beale Street.
-And for the best ribs in town, make sure you head to Rendezvous; it's been serving up some of the city's best smoked ribs since 1948.
+Your journey through America's musical heartland continues, this time in Memphis, the birthplace of Rock 'n' Roll and home of the Blues.
+We challenge you not to dance your way around the Rock 'n' Soul Museum, and be sure to visit Elvis' former home at Graceland, the iconic Sun Studio and neon-clad Beale Street.
+And, for a true all-American dining experience, make sure you head to Rendezvous; it's been serving up some of the city's best smoked ribs since 1948.

 Stay: Crown Plaza Memphis Downtown (Standard) The Peabody (Superior)

-Travel to Natchez, the oldest permanent settlement on the banks of the Mississippi, to explore some of the region's 500 pre-civil war mansions all set to a backdrop of gorgeous river views and amazing Southern food.
-Take a walking tour of the city's historic centre, enjoy a cruise on the magical Mississippi, hitch a ride on a horse drawn carriage, discover the city's past at the African-American History Museum, and head to Nachez National Historical Park where you'll find the city's most elegant antebellum homes help bring it all to life.
+Travel to Natchez, the oldest permanent settlement on the banks of the Mississippi, to explore some of the region's 500 pre-civil war mansions all set to a backdrop of gorgeous river views and delicious Southern food.
+Take a walking tour of the Natchez's historic centre, take to the waters on a Mississippi cruise, hitch a ride on a horse drawn carriage and discover the city's sometimes tragic past at the African-American History Museum.
+And, at the Natchez National Historical Park, the city's most elegant antebellum homes help bring it all to life.

 Stay: Hotel Vue (Standard) Monmouth Historic Inn (Superior)

-Travel into the heart of Cajun country to the town of Lafayette, known as the capital of French Louisiana.
-Spend the day in this charming city, set on the banks of the Vermillion River, enjoying the flavours of the Deep South at some of Lafayette's wonderful Cajun restaurants.
+Today's journey brings you into Cajun country and the town of Lafayette, the unofficial capital of French Louisiana.
+Spend the day exploring the city, with ambling strolls along the banks of the Vermillion River and lazing afternoons exploring the flavours of the Deep South at some of Lafayette's wonderful Cajun restaurants.
 Then, in the evening, take the chance to experience the unique atmosphere and pulsating music of the city's dance halls.

-Head to New Orleans and drop off your hire car.
-Famed for its charming French Quarter and colourful annual Mardi Gras, when music, parades, picnics and floats turn the city into one huge party, the Big Easy is among the United States' most energising cities.
-You'll have three days here to take in its renowned music venues and sample delicious Creole and Cajun cuisine at its very best.
-Breakfast is included at Bienville House only.
+Head to New Orleans where you'll drop off your hire car.
+Famed for its French Quarter and colourful annual Mardi Gras – when music, parades, picnics and floats turn the city into one huge party – the Big Easy is among the United States' most energising cities.
+You'll have three days here to take in its renowned music venues and sample menus of the tastiest Creole and Cajun cuisine.

 Stay: Bienville House (Standard) Hotel Monteleone (Superior)